Why Communism failed

 based on the perceptions of central authority and a hierarchy of corrupt bureaucrats,

-rather than actual needs.
+rather than actual needs of the people.
 Thus, ending up in a scenario where they could not meet

 the food and other real needs of the people in a timely manner.